-The US Food and Drug Administration (FDA) includes pharmacogenetic testing recommendations with the labeling of many drugs.
-In some cases, genetic testing is required to determine if the patient will respond to the planned treatment.
-For example, certain pharmacologic chaperone molecules are only effective against disease caused by specific types of genetic pathogenic variants (e.g., ivacaftor for cystic fibrosis and migalastat for Fabry disease).
-Genetic testing is also required when there is a wellestablished risk that the medication will trigger severe complications in individuals with specific genetic variants, such as rasburicase in individuals with G6PD deficiency and abacavir hypersensitivity in individuals with the HLA-B57:01 allele.
-Other FDA labels do not provide a strong recommendation for genetic testing, but note that there may be actionable information about optimal dosing, efficacy, or toxicity of the drug in a subset of patients with a specific genotype.
-This is often the case for drugs known to interact with the CYP450 genes.
-In other cases, the FDA will note that a gene is known to be involved in the metabolism or pharmacodynamics of the drug, but there is limited or no evidence of different responses among people with different genotypes, and the clinical utility of testing prior to administration is not clear.
-The overall number of drugs which have genetic testing requirements on the FDA label is relatively small.
+As a result, the US Food and Drug Administration (FDA) includes pharmacogenetic testing recommendations with the labeling of many drugs, but the overall number that have genetic testing requirements on the FDA label is relatively small.
 Many drug/gene pairs for which testing is mentioned on the FDA label are based on evidence from laboratory studies, case reports, or observational studies rather than randomized controlled trials or large subgroup analyses (Chin et al. 2017).
 Additional recommendations or guidelines are often needed to help clinicians assess the clinical utility of pharmacogenetic testing.
 In many cases, there is limited evidence that pharmacogenetic testing results in better clinical outcomes (Dong et al. 2018; Nurnberger et al. 2018).
 In addition, there is significant variability in the specific alleles that are evaluated by different clinical tests.
 This complicates result interpretation, especially in ethnically diverse populations.
 It is important to interpret results of pharmacogenetic testing with these limitations in mind (Pratt et al. 2018; Pratt et al. 2019).